Chlamydia is a sexually transmitted disease. It is a bacterial infection that affects both women and men and transmits during sexual contact.

 In most cases, these side effects are of a mild nature.
 However, patients taking doxycycline may experience rashes on the skin if they are being exposed to sunlight.
-If Chlamydia STD is left untreated, around 10 to 15 percent of the women may develop the pelvic inflammatory disease.
+If chlamydia is left untreated, around 10 to 15 percent of the women may develop the pelvic inflammatory disease.

 Depending on the diagnoses, an individual may also be treated for gonorrhea, another common STD, as these two bacteria generally occur together.

-As the Chlamydia STD shows no or very few symptoms, doctors generally recommend screening for people.
-The CDC recommends Chlamydia screening for:
+As chlamydia shows no or very few symptoms, doctors generally recommend regular screening.
+The CDC recommends chlamydia screening for: